dashingsoft/pyarmor/docs/reference/man.rst

             Enable private mode for scripts.

-When private mode is enabled, the function name is empty in traceback.
-And the obfuscated scripts could not be imported by plain script or Python interpreter.
+When private mode is enabled, the obfuscated scripts could not be imported by plain script or Python interpreter.

 .. option:: --restrict